minhkhang1795/JaneStreetPuzzles/2025.03.HallOfMirror3/README.md

-Solution can be found in the image
+Solution can be found in the image and the excel file.

 ![solution.png](./solution.png)